 The fundamental process is shown below:

 Modern cooling towers are of two primary types, mechanical draft (fans move air through the tower) and natural draft (air flows naturally through the tower.)
-The latter is the huge hyperbolic towers at large coal or nuclear power plants, and are much less common than mechanical-draft towers, which are the primary focus of this section.
+Natural draft hyperbolic towers, typically found at large coal or nuclear power plants, are far less common than mechanical-draft towers.

-An advantage of mechanical-draft towers is that they can be designed and assembled in cells that sit side-by-side within a common structure.
+Mechanical-draft towers can be designed and assembled in cells that sit side-by-side within a common structure.
 Individual cells may be placed into or taken out of service to handle changing loads.
 The towers may be either forced-draft, in which the fans push air through the tower, or induced-draft where the fans pull the air through.

 Most large industrial towers are induced-draft, but smaller units are often forced-draft to simplify operation.
 In forced-draft towers the air velocity decreases during air passage through the tower.
 The lower velocity can lead to recirculation of exhaust air to the tower inlet, reducing efficiency.

-Another primary differentiation is crossflow or counter-flow, in which the air flows perpendicularly or counter-currently, respectively, to the water flow path.
+Another primary differentiation is crossflow or counter-flow, in which the air flows perpendicularly or counter-currently to the water flow path.

-Note that the towers shown in both Figures 6.6 a and b are dual-entry types, in which the air enters from opposite sides.
+Note that the towers shown in both Figures 6.6a and 6.6b are dual-entry types, where the air enters from opposite sides.
 These are more efficient than single-entry towers, where wind direction has a greater impact on efficiency.
 Large towers are often placed to take advantage of prevailing wind patterns.
-Occasionally, one might see an octagonal or circular tower for maximum efficiency regardless of wind direction, but the design and construction costs of these towers are greater than for standard rectangular towers, and thus they are not that common.
+Occasionally, one might see an octagonal or circular tower for maximum efficiency regardless of wind direction, but the design and construction costs of these towers are greater than for standard rectangular towers, making them less common.

-Depending on size, age, and other factors, the structural supports and internal components of cooling towers may be of several materials.
-Knowledge of the various materials for any application is important for optimizing water treatment, as is discussed in Chapter 7.
+Depending on size, age, and other factors, the structural support and internal components of cooling towers may be comprised of several materials.
+Knowledge of the various materials for any application is important for optimizing water treatment.

-In past years, large cooling towers had wooden support structures.
+In the past, large cooling towers had wooden support structures.
 Pressure-treated Douglas Fir and Redwood were the two most common choices.
-The primary advantages of these materials are reasonable cost, decent strength, and that the products can be easily cut to precise specifications in the field.
-Disadvantages include:
+These materials are affordable, decently strong, and easy to cut precisely on-site.
+However, they do have disadvantages:

 Benefits of fiberglass include: